 - Waiting for a ride request.

 - Waiting at the pick-up point for your passenger to come outside.

-How Much do Uber Drivers Make in a Week?
+How Much Do Uber Drivers Get Paid in a Week?

 So if you’re a brand new driver, not only will you receive a sign-up bonus for signing up to drive with Uber, but you could also earn promotional pay and further bonuses once you get started.

 You can make more with Uber by driving at the right times.

 How Much is an Uber Driver’s Salary Per Year?